Rabiadozcan/Sentiment-Analysis_Machine-Learning/README.md

 In line with this goal, comments will be tagged by sentiment analysis and a classification model will be created with the tagged data.

- Dataset Story:
+🚩Dataset Story:

 The data set consists of variables indicating the comments made on a particular product group, the comment title, the number of stars, and how many people found the comment useful.

 Variables:
 Review: Comment on the product